GG1D29/my-design-pattern-mastery/README.md

 - Usually there's interface for the state and then concrete implementations for each different states.
 - The state pattern is a way to avoid huge if-else blocks or switch statements.

+### B8.
+Strategy Pattern
+- Defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.
+- Strategy lets the algorithm vary independently of clients that use it.
+- Design principles -> Encapsulate what varies.
+- How to separate out an object’s behaviour(algorithm) in a flexible and extensible way.
+-
 ---

 ### S0.
 Structural Design Pattern